-It is observed that the society react antagonistically to the divorced woman and on numerous occasions avoid/excommunicate her, thanks to rural to urban migration such behaviour is able to be contained as financial well to do women who can afford relocation to different state do so for a change of environment.
+It is observed that society reacts antagonistically to the divorced woman and on numerous occasions avoids/excommunicates her, thanks to rural to urban migration such behavior is able to be contained as financial well-to-do women who can afford relocation to a different state do so for a change of environment.

 Mental Health Issues Caused by Divorce:

-The effects of divorce on women can be devastating, the stressful effects of divorce can leave women feeling rejected, insecure and depressed as a result of rejection, they lose their self-esteem.
+The effects of divorce on women can be devastating.
+The stressful effects of divorce can leave women feeling rejected, insecure and depressed.
 Divorce can be most devastating for women in traditional marriage who lose their identities as well as their financial security with the loss of a husband [McGoldrick, M, C. Anderson & F. Walsh 1989] According to a study by Hayward M & Zhang, Z .

-The effects of divorce are not just confined to the emotional realm but may be articulated through specific behavioural disturbances that endanger physical health.
+The effects of divorce are not just confined to the emotional realm but may be articulated through specific behavioral disturbances that endanger physical health.
 One particularly common phenomenon experienced by people struggling with the stress of marriage breakdown is the development of disordered eating patterns.
-While many joke about the benefits of the ‘divorce diet’, in reality, weight loss following separation and divorce can be indicative of a serious and destructive physiological response to overwhelming stress.
+While many jokes about the benefits of the ‘divorce diet, in reality, weight loss following separation and divorce can be indicative of a serious and destructive physiological response to overwhelming stress.
 However, undereating is not the only eating disorder caused by divorce.
-Some turn to food for emotional comfort leading to overeating, binge eating in an attempt to cope with psychological pain.
+Some turn to food for emotional comfort leading to overeating, and binge eating in an attempt to cope with psychological pain.

 Gilman, S.E., Kawachi, I., Fitzmaurice, G.M., & Buka, S.L.
 (2003).
 Socio-economic status, family disruption and residential stability in childhood: Relation to onset, recurrence and remission of major depression.
 Psychological Medicine,33(8), 1341-1355. https://doi.org/10.1017/S0033291703008377